Quinoa Veggie Burger Recipe

 - To freeze uncooked, place the patties between sheets of wax paper on a baking sheet and freeze.
 Wrap individually, and store in a freezer bag or plastic container.
 Bake or fry as needed - they don't need to thaw first

 If you like, you can use the same frying pan to cook the veggie burgers in, but if you're making a bunch, a bigger pan is more convenient.

 Make extra quinoa burger mix so you'll have enough patties to freeze (cooked or uncooked) for quick meals at home or to take along.
 Cold quinoa burgers make great sandwiches.

 Substitute millet for quinoa if you like.
-The cooking method is exactly the same, only millet takes about 10 minutes longer to cook.
+The cooking method is the same, only millet takes twice the amount of water, and about 10 minutes longer to cook.

 Quinoa burgers are delicious served with roasted potatoes or a hearty soup like pinto bean soup.